 History Ride (16 miles round trip)

 This 16-mile ride begins a block from downtown Miamisburg.
 With numerous restaurants to choose from in Miamisburg, it’s a great place to get a bite before hitting the trail or as a reward after.
 And don’t miss the numerous historical markers and plaques along the trail in Miamisburg.
 This ride offers mature trees and stunning river vistas.
 Once in Franklin, be sure to check out the Old Log Post Office and circle a block over to Main Street to take in murals by local, award-winning artist Eric Henn.
 Then cross the Lion Bridge on Second Street to visit the (General Forrest) Harding Museum. map and details

 Aviation Ride (14 miles round trip)

 This 14-mile ride features the Mad River Bikeway.
 On your way to Huffman Dam you will pass Founder’s Point Pavilion where the first European settlers of the city are thought to have landed after traveling up the river from Cincinnati.
-You’ll also pass Tech Town at the edge of downtown Dayton and ride through Eastwood MetroPark, before arriving at Huffman Dam.
+You’ll also pass Tech Town at the edge of downtown Dayton and ride through Eastwood MetroPark before continuing to Huffman Dam.
 Nearby you can climb to see the Wright Brothers Memorial.
 On the way back, visit the National Museum of the Air Force about 1.5 miles from the dam. map and details